Customise Existing Terraform Templates

 $ aws configure --profile <profile_name>

-• Set aws_session _token using the below command.
+• Set the aws_session _token using the below command.

 $ aws configure --profile <profile_name> set aws_session_token <session_token>